EAL-IT-Technology/RaspberryFun/design/index.md

 On the inside of the raspberry pi, Linux is running.
 There will be libraries available to interface to external devices and to build a rudimentary web interface1.
 The student will write their own programs to improve the web interface a the command line control script.

 For the robot to function, the raspberry will use the digital IO ports to control and read a light sensor, a button module and a driver board.
 Some of these schematics will be available beforehand.
 Optionally, it will be possible to create a board with a port expander which, through I2C, is able to control more digital IO ports.
+Other expansions on the robot are possible also, e.g. custom hardware, programming and external USB devices.

 ## Performance